cea-hpc/modules/doc/source/modulefile.rst

  **module-info loaded** modulefile

   Returns the names of currently loaded modules matching passed *modulefile*.
-  The parameter *modulefile* might either be a full qualified *modulefile* with name and version or just a directory which in case all loaded *modulefiles* from the directory will be returned.
+  The parameter *modulefile* might either be a fully qualified *modulefile* with name and version or just a directory which in case all loaded *modulefiles* from the directory will be returned.
+The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.

 **module-version** modulefile version-name...